-11) Boycott larger corporations which are known to be bad to the earth, their customers or employees.
+11) Boycott larger corporations which are known to be bad for the earth, their customers or employees.

 12) Helping others with a smile and kindness

-If you try to do all this alone… you won’t get very far.
-Helping others in kindness comes around to helping you in kindness.
+If you try to do all this alone, you won’t get very far.
+Helping others in kindness comes around to help you with kindness.

-Make no mistake, even those as enlightened as the Dali Lama will have their hard moments.
-He knows the truths of release, truths of how to smile, laugh and accept… which means also knowing how to accept the tears also… We all are connected and we all can help each other.
+Even those as enlightened as the Dali Lama will have their hard moments.
+He knows the truths of release, truths of how to smile, laugh and accept, which means also knowing how to accept the tears also.
+We all are connected, and we all can help each other.

 13) Discover new changes that improve life around you.